Curriculum Statement

 Support at Home

 Share your own ICT/tablet skills with your child.
-Help them see the practical aspects of ICT at home e.g. managing household bills on-line.
+Help them see the practical aspects of ICT at home e.g. managing household bills online.

 Additional Support in school and/or resources